JAlcocerT/JAlcocerT/content/blog/entrep-wedding-2.md

 ## About building in public

+For some indiehackers, its all about BiP.

 See `https://marclou.com/` and the related h`ttps://indiepa.ge/`

 > People are even linking stripe to validate what they earn on their startups: https://indiepa.ge/leaderboard

 They call it *the open startup*.

-Even Ghost was publishing their ARR metrics.
+Even Ghost was publishing their ARR metrics openly:

 Or Ghostfolio: https://ghostfol.io/en/open